 Another sign that something is going on in the cyber world is when the same name appears on multiple social media accounts.

 If they keep cropping up from the same person, it could be a hint that cyber cheating is in play.

 The comments!
 They might be innocent- no one wants to reveal them all over social media.

-It can’t hurt to once again take a look at their social media profile to see who they are and where they fit into your spouse’s life.
+It can’t hurt to look at their social media profile once again to see who they are and where they fit into your spouse’s life.

 You never know.
 It could be a family relative that you’ve never met who took a particular interest in their life.

 Their Browser History Can Say a Whole Lot